Is my money safe? How secure is the banking system? Your Silicon Valley Bank fallout questions, answered - KTVZ

 The government’s actions this weekend also try to prevent the next SVB from happening, further stabilizing the sector after a chaotic week.
 Rising interest rates meant cheap Treasury bonds SVB and other banks invested in years ago crumbled in value — last week’s bank run was triggered by SVB selling those securities at a steep loss to to help pay customers’ deposit withdrawals after people started pulling their money out of the bank.

-The Fed also said it will offer banks loans for up to a year in exchange for US Treasury bonds and mortgage-backed securities that lost value.
+T he Fed also said it will offer bank loans for up to a year in exchange for US Treasury bonds and mortgage-backed securities that lost value.
 The Fed will honor the debt’s original value for the banks that take the loans.

 The Treasury will also provide $25 billion in credit protection to ensure against banks’ losses, which should help banks easily access cash when they’re in need.